M0dM/StreaMe/README.md

 StreaMe
 =======

-A streaming client (under GPL License) based on Xuggler Library for shoot-casters, gamers or lecturers.
+A C++ cross-platform streaming video client (under GPL License) based on FFmpg and Qt Libraries for gamers, lecturers or artists.